 Uncle Q and his Licence to Kill Ties

 This actually brought the house down in the Prince Charles cinema when Q turned up.
 In the Blu Ray Licence to Kill commentary, Desmond Llewelyn talks a lot about his ties.
 He has a different tie for each scene.
 One will be a tie he got from the cricket club, the rowing club etc. He’s bang into his ties and it gives a little insight into what Q’s hobbies are outside of Bond.
-I think what lets this section of the movie down is the pace.
-So from the casino, to meeting Sanchez, to meeting Q, to then going disguised as a waiter, to then Sanchez explaining to the Japanese investors.
-It’s quite a chunk.

 What else is on the menu?